ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 [@Rahman:2023aa] that is completely independent from the data used in training the brain extraction and parcellation networks.
-Data includes 12 specimens each imaged at seven time points (Day 0, Day 3, Week 1, Week 4, Week 8, Week 20) with in-house-generated brain masks for a total of 84 images.
-Spacing is anistropic with an in-plane resolution of $0.1 \times 0.1$ mm$^2$ and a slice thickness of
+Data includes 12 specimens each imaged at seven time points (Day 0, Day 3, Week 1, Week 4, Week 8, Week 20) with in-house-generated brain masks (i.e., produced by the data providers) for a total of 84 images.
+Spacing is anistropic with an in-plane resolution of $0.1
-$0.5$ mm.
+\times 0.1$ mm$^2$ and a slice thickness of $0.5$ mm.

 Figure \ref{fig:evaluation} summarizes the whole brain overlap between the provided segmentations for all 84 images and the results of applying the proposed network.
-Also, since mapping to the AllenCCFv3 atlas is crucial for many mouse studies, we demonstrate the utility of the second network by leveraging the labeled regions to perform anatomically-explicit alignment using ANTsX multi-component registration instead of intensity-only registration.
-For these data, the whole brain extraction demonstrates excellent performance across the large age range.
-And although the intensity-only image registration provides adequate alignment, intensity with the regional parcellations significantly improves those measures.
+For these data, the whole brain extraction demonstrates excellent performance across the large age range over the entire cohort.
+Since mapping to the AllenCCFv3 atlas is crucial for many mouse studies, we demonstrate the utility of the second network by leveraging the labeled regions to perform anatomically-explicit alignment using ANTsX multi-component registration instead of intensity-only registration (Figure
+\ref{fig:evaluationParcellation}).
+Although the intensity-only image registration provides adequate alignment, intensity with the regional parcellations significantly improves those measures (Figure
+\ref{fig:evaluationParcellation}(c)).